SITE MENU

 Ferry:

 The summer ferry runs 6 or 7 times a day (including some Sundays at the height of the season) between Mallaig and Armadale on the Isle of Skye.
-The winter service is limited to 2 journeys a day (Monday to Friday only).
+The winter service is more limited.
 Journey time: 25 minutes.
 Vehicle reservation required.
 Bikes are carried free of charge.

 Also from Mallaig, there is a ferry which visits the Small Isles.